 After looking at larger apartments in New York City we decided that maybe a move to the suburbs was in order.
 TIP did not have a driver’s license; she had spent her adult life in NYC and never had the need to get one.
 If we were going to move to the “country” she would need to learn how to drive.

 To celebrate, we reserved a car to drive to Long Island for a family get-together.
-I had the tolls ready and would be the navigator.
+With William securely belted in a car seat in the back, I had the tolls ready and would be the navigator.
 TIP said she said she could handle the Queens Midtown Tunnel, which I thought would be the hardest part, but we left early anyway to avoid traffic.

 “You OK?”
 I asked.
 “Want to pull over and switch seats” (not a good idea on the LIE but traffic was light).